AaryanSinhaRoy/word-replacer/README.md

 # word-replacer
-A web tool to bulk replace a word in a paragraph
+A web tool to bulk replace words in a paragraph.

-requires Flask and python to run locally.
+use the app here:

+wordreplacer.pythonanywhere.com